Large dynamical axion field in topological antiferromagnetic insulator Mn$_2$Bi$_2$Te$_5$

-$\partial_t\equiv\partial/\partial t$.
-The first term is the anomalous Hall effect (AHE) induced by the spatial gradient of $\theta$, which is essentially different from AHE in ferromagnetic (FM)~\cite{nagaosa2010} and frustrated AFM metals~\cite{shindou2001,chen2016}.
-Such a term leads to a half-quantized Hall effect on the surface in TIs, which is the physical origin of TME and quantized AHE~\cite{qi2008}.
-The second term is the dynamical CME~\cite{fukushima2008}, where an electric current is generated by magnetic fields from temporal gradient of $\theta$.
-Such an electric current is a polarization current $\mathbf{j}=\partial_t\mathbf{P}$ in insulators, where $\mathbf{P}$ is the charge polarization.
-In a static uniform magnetic field we have $\partial_t\mathbf{P}\propto\partial_t[\theta(\mathbf{x},t)\mathbf{B}]$, so $\mathbf{P}=(\theta(\mathbf{x},t)/2\pi)(e^2/h)\mathbf{B}$.
-This is isotropic TME where charge polarization is induced by a parallel magnetic field.
-This is different from CME in Weyl semimetals, which only happens in nonequilibrium situations~\cite{armitage2018,zyuzin2012,vazifeh2013,pesin2015,zhong2016}.
-Also, the dynamical CME will not happen in axion insulator with only static $\theta$.

 \emph{Axion electrodynamics.} As $\theta$ is odd under $\mathcal{T}$ and $\mathcal{P}$ operation, only $\mathcal{T}$- and $\mathcal{P}$-breaking perturbations can induce a change of $\theta$.
-So the fluctuations of AFM order with $\mathcal{T}, \mathcal{P}$-breaking can induce $\delta\theta(\mathbf{x},t)$~\cite{li2010}.
-A large $\delta\theta(\mathbf{x},t)$ is expected when the magnetic fluctuation is strong.
+So the fluctuations of AFM order with $\mathcal{T}, \mathcal{P}$-breaking can induce $\delta\theta(\mathbf{r},t)$~\cite{li2010}.
+A large $\delta\theta(\mathbf{r},t)$ is expected when the magnetic fluctuation is strong.
 However, this is not sufficient.
-Here we propose a simple criterion for realizing a large DAF, which is generic for any system supporting axionic excitation and does not rely on a specific model.
-We would like to start with a simple Dirac model describing an insulator for concreteness and show the relation between $\theta(\mathbf{x},t)$ and AFM order.
-The generic effective Hamiltonian is
+Here we start with a simple Dirac model describing an insulator and show the relation between $\theta(\mathbf{r},t)$ and AFM order, to see how a large DAF can be achieved, which is generic for any system supporting axionic excitation.
+The generic effective Hamiltonian is~\cite{li2010}